-The main point of keyword research is to find the most relevant keywords that people search for in your niche.
-The option to find keywords that your competitors already rank for is ideal for this.
+The main point of keyword research is to find the most relevant keywords people use in your niche.
+The option to find keywords that your competitors already rank for is perfect for this.

 Let's say you plan to blog about

-“homemade coffee”.
-One of your competitors will be theroasterie.com.
-Type it in the search form and hit the green button.
-If you are going to target a specific location, select from the countries in the dropdown menu.
+In case, you want to target a specific location, select from the countries in the dropdown menu.

-If you are going to target a specific location, select from the countries in the dropdown menu.
-Websites rank for different keywords depending on the selected location.
+The website's rank for different keywords depends on the selected location.
 Keep in mind that the search volume of the keyword can be 1,000 in one country and 5,000 in another.
-Considering these specifics, you should take a look at more locations for deep insights.

-Once you pick the keyword let’s say in the USA but your target audience is only in Los Angeles, just switch the tab above the search form to “Search by keyword” and analyze its search volume and SERP for this location.
+Once you pick the keyword from the list, you can switch the tab above the search form to “Search by keyword” and analyze its search volume and SERP for your specific location (let's say, Los Angeles).
 There are more than 50k locations with local SERPs to select from.